nick-benelli/Ocean-Report/README.md

 TEST_RECIPIENTS_GIST_URL=https://gist.github.com/your-test-gist-url  # optional
 ```

-- ✅ Use an App Password if using Gmail or another provider with 2FA.
+- Use an App Password if your email provider requires 2FA.
-- _Do not use real email addresses in public repositories.
-Use environment variables or secrets for sensitive data._
+- **Never commit real credentials to public repositories.**

-### 🔐 3.
-Configure GitHub Secrets
+### 3. Add GitHub Secrets

-Store the same values from your `.env` file as **GitHub Secrets** in your repository.
-These are used securely by the GitHub Actions workflow to send the email.
+Store the same values from your `.env` file as **GitHub Secrets** for use in Actions workflows.

-You'll need to add the following secrets:
+Required secrets:

 - `EMAIL_HOST`
 - `EMAIL_PORT`